JAAdrian/MatlabPrintFigure/README.md

     }
 }
 ```
-Note that the standard figure position units are **centimeters** and are fixed at the moment!
+Note that the default figure position units *PaperUnits* are **centimeters** by default but can, of course, be overridden by a profile.
+Also, if no *PaperPosition* is defined in a profile, the default of 21x13 cm (w x h) is used to match DIN A4 width and have a reasonable height.

 ## Applying a Layout Profile